Drinking has changed, which is one reason I needed to quit drinking.

 The very fact that stopping seemed difficult became the reason to stop.
 I decided to join my husband in a season of sobriety.
 My decision wasn’t driven by addiction, or by some overblown sense of morality, but by my husband’s need to sleep, and my need to support him.
 The truth was that I was having sleep troubles of my own, which I had chalked up to age.
 (It turns out that you can avoid becoming rich or learning French, but you can’t avoid aging.)

 Abstinence seemed worth a try.
 Perhaps without caffeine and alcohol I would re-discover my body’s rhythms, and sleep better.
 And I did, very quickly.
-In fact, I sleep like a baby now — or perhaps a very old person — going to bed early and rising early, feeling rested.
+In fact, I sleep like a baby now (or perhaps a very old person) going to bed early and rising early, feeling rested.

 Deprivation is a funny thing.
 Like it’s opposite, pleasure, it exists mainly in the mind.
 I am hardly deprived.
 In the morning my husband and I drink decaf coffee with our breakfast.
 After supper we share a pot of herbal tea and converse about the day.
 Some day we may open a bottle of wine.
 There are a few left in our cupboard and the choice is ours.
 But we know what wine tastes like, and how one glass leads to the next with decreasing pleasure.
 For us, right now, abstention is not the same thing as deprivation.
 That alone was a good reason to quit drinking.